apache/airflow/docs/apache-airflow-providers-asana/operators/asana.rst

 =======================

-Use the :class:`~airflow.providers.asana.operators.AsanaDeleteTaskOperator` to update an existing Asana task.
+Use the :class:`~airflow.providers.asana.operators.AsanaDeleteTaskOperator` to delete an existing Asana task.

 Using the Operator